Sandun-S/Torrent-downloader/Readme.md

 - For more disk space, go to **Runtime -> Change runtime type** and select **GPU**.
   This provides up to ~xx GB temporary space.
 - Google Colab sessions can time out after a few hours; save your data regularly.
 - Use `.torrent` URLs, YTS Torrent file download links or magnet links from reliable sources only.
+Ex: https://yts.mx/torrent/download/A87D36A8EFD2924E9FB607722DE5B453C625884A

 ---